Classic Spaghetti Recipe

 Total Time: 1 hour and 5 minutes

-Spaghetti is a famous pasta dish commonly made from ground meat, tomato sauce and a sprinkle of freshly grated cheese.
-The name itself comes from the Italian term “Spago” which means to “string” or “twine”.
-As mentioned in the latter, this dish is originated from Italy.
-The popularity of Spaghetti has spread throughout Italy when spaghetti factories were established in the 19th century, enabling the mass production of the spaghetti in the Italian market.
+Spaghetti is a famous pasta dish commonly made from ground meat, tomato sauce, and a sprinkle of freshly grated cheese.
+The name itself comes from the Italian term Spago, which means string or twine.
+As mentioned earlier, this dish originated in Italy.
+The popularity of spaghetti spread throughout Italy when spaghetti factories were established in the 19th century, enabling the mass production of spaghetti in the Italian market.
 It started to become famous and served in the United States around the end of the 19th century.

-This delightful dish is typically served during special occasions like birthdays, specially a kid’s birthday party for it has become a favorite by mostly all kids, this is also typically served on a wedding or Christmas.
-Originally, this dish is a staple food of the traditional Italian cuisine.
-However, it is now considered as a dessert, furthermore children love eating it right before any meal.
+This delightful dish is typically served during special occasions like birthdays, especially a kid’s birthday party, as it has become a favorite among children.
+It is also typically served at weddings or Christmas.
+Originally, this dish was a staple food of traditional Italian cuisine.
+However, it is now considered a main course, and children love eating it right before any meal.

-Spaghetti pasta was originated in Italy and is in fact created by an Italian named Nicola de Cecco.
-It is made of long, thin and cylindrical pasta.
-Because of its texture and shape, spaghetti can easily handle tomato sauce, as well as virgin olive oil-based sauces.
+Spaghetti pasta originated in Italy and was created by an Italian named Nicola de Cecco.
+It is made of long, thin, and cylindrical pasta.
+Because of its texture and shape, spaghetti can easily handle tomato sauce as well as virgin olive oil-based sauces.
 Spaghetti pasta is made of milled wheat and water.
-Usually, the pasta is white because refined flour is used, however you can add whole wheat flour to it.
-In Italy, spaghetti are typically cooked just to al dente (which means “to the tooth”) or described as pasta that is cooked to be firm to the bite.
+Usually, the pasta is white because refined flour is used; however, you can add whole wheat flour to it.
+In Italy, spaghetti is typically cooked just to al dente (which means “to the tooth”) or described as pasta that is cooked to be firm to the bite.
 It can also be cooked to a softer texture.

 Interesting Facts